Deploy and run a universal forwarder inside a Docker container

-<password>is the new password you want to set for the universal forwarder instance.
+<password>is the password you want to set for the forwarder instance.
 For information on password requirements, see Configure a Splunk password policy in Authentication.conf in Securing Splunk Enterprise.

--p 9997:9997exposes the default port of the universal forwarder inside the container to the outside world by mapping it to a port on the local host.
-In this case, the outside port is also 9997.
-If port 9997 is occupied by another service on the host, you can use the
+-p <host_port>:<container_port>will expose a port used by the containerized application to the outside network by mapping it to port on the local host.
+In the example above, the SplunkTCP port 9997 is mapped to the host port 9997.
+If a host port is already occupied by another service, you can use the

 SPLUNK_START_ARGS=--accept-license.
 This must be explicitly accepted on every splunk/universalforwarder container, otherwise the universal forwarder will not start.

 docker runcommand is a hash of numbers and letters that represents the container ID of your new forwarder instance.
 Run the following command with the container ID to display the status of the container.

 Administer Splunk universal forwarder Docker containers

 You can use the following Docker commands to manage containers.